-- Illegal deeds: When someone who is not legally allowed to make legal decisions, such as a minor, an undocumented immigrant, or someone of unsound mind, the deed is illegal and can affect the enforceability of current and prior deeds.
+- Illegal deeds: When someone who is not permitted to make legal decisions, such as a minor, an undocumented immigrant, or someone of unsound mind, the deed is illegal and can affect the enforceability of current and prior deeds.

-- Public records errors: To err is human.
-It’s quite possible that someone who recorded your deed at the county level made a mistake when doing so.
+- Public records errors: It’s quite possible that someone who recorded your deed at the county level made a mistake when doing so.
 A clerical error with the title or deed of your home can become a costly error as you try to resolve the problem.

-- Missing heirs: you might have purchased the property from someone who died not long after the transaction was completed.
+- Missing heirs: You might have purchased the property from someone who died not long after the transaction was completed.
 It’s possible that the property was left to a family member of the deceased in their will.
-This may mean someone who has a claim on the property could step forward and prevent the same from going through.
+This may mean someone who has a claim on the property could step forward and prevent the sale from going through.

-- Unknown easements: it’s also possible for you to own the property and the land around it, but be unable to use it for what you would like because of unknown easements.
+- Unknown easements: It’s also possible for you to own the property and the land around it, but be unable to use it for what you would like to because of unknown easements.
 Government agencies or other entities might also be allowed to access your property because of these easements.

 How Title Issues of a House Can Hurt Your Sale

 The usual process for transferring a title can take about two weeks; but if an issue arises, this can take much longer to complete.
 First, a title professional will do a thorough search and examination of the title such as examining the public records to determine who owns the property as well as search for any liens, levies, or other legal issues with the home.
 If errors are found during the search, only a costly solution may be the key to getting the issue resolved.
 For example, if there is a lien on the home, the agent must work with the lien holder to get a statement of payment or arrange a way to pay off the lien.
 That may mean more money will be coming out of your pocket.